tnakatani/cs6601_assignment_2/README.md

 # Submit your code
 A friendly reminder: please ensure that your submission is in `player_submission.py`.
 The script described in the following section automatically sends that file to the servers for processing.

 To submit your code and have it evaluated for a grade, use `python submit.py assignment_1`.
-We are going to limit you to 2 submissions an hour and the last submission before the deadline will be used to determine your grade.
+We are going to limit you to 1 submissions an hour(Subjected to change depending on load on servers) and the last submission before the deadline will be used to determine your grade.

 To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off assignment_1`.
 Ensure that you have created the required `AI.txt` to enter the tournament.